CraftAcademyLabs/ca_course/slow_food_online/attachments-with-active-storage.md

 ### Active Storage

+Active Storage is a new addition to Rails \(introduced in Rails 5.2\) that allows for attaching files to Active Record objects.
+Attachements can be stored locally or uploaded to a cloud storage service like Amazon S3, Google Cloud Storage, or Microsoft Azure Storage.

 Working on a separate branch \(not `master`\)

-Active Storage comes with some custom migrations \(investigate why\)
+Active Storage comes with some custom migrations \(investigate why\).
+Here is what they do, according to framework’s README:

+_“Active Storage uses polymorphic associations via the Attachment join model, which then connects to the actual Blob.
+Blob models store attachment metadata \(filename, content-type, etc.\), and their identifier key in the storage service."_

 Copy the migrations to your `db/migrations` folder: